InPTC: Integrated Planning and Tube-Following Control for Prescribed-Time Collision-Free Navigation of Wheeled Mobile

-where $k_p=0.5$ and $k_i=0.3$ are constant gains.
-Furthermore, in order to verify the robustness of the PF-based planner \eqref{eq68} (denoted here as ``PF controller''), we execute it in the presence of disturbances and define the difference between the ideal and actual trajectories as the position tracking error $\mathbf{x}_{e}$.
-The closed-loop responses of these three controllers are shown in Fig. \ref{fig8}.
-In the top left subfigure of Fig. \ref{fig8}, the tracking error $\mathbf{x}_{e}$ under both the TF and PI controllers is shown to remain within a small neighborhood of the origin (but quantitatively, the TF controller has higher tracking accuracy than the PI controller), while satisfying the tube constraint \eqref{eq43}.
-However, the PF controller yields a larger tracking error and violates the tube constraint.
-The latter may result in collision with obstacles or the workspace boundary.
-The WMR's heading angle is plotted in the top right subfigure of Fig. \ref{fig8}, from which it is clear that $\theta$ under the TF and PI controllers is bounded and converges to a nearly constant value (precisely, the TF controller has a higher stability), while under the PF controller $\theta$ continuously increases.
-This implies that the PF controller (i.e., path planner \eqref{eq68}) is susceptible to disturbances.
-The control input norm $\|\mathbf{u}\|$ is shown in the bottom left subfigure of Fig. \ref{fig8}.
-Obviously, the control input $\mathbf{u}$ of the TF and PI controllers satisfies the magnitude limits $\|\mathbf{u}\|\leq u_{m}$, while the PF controller fails.
-The parameter estimate $\hat{d}$ is given in the bottom right subfigure of Fig. \ref{fig8}.
-As can be seen, $\hat{d}$ remains within the set $\Omega_{\delta}$, indicating the effectiveness of the projection adaptive law \eqref{eq50}.
-Finally, the position tracking trajectory of the proposed TF controller \eqref{eq48} is shown in Fig. \ref{fig9}.
-Intuitively, the virtual control point $\bm{P}$ accurately tracks the reference trajectory, while remaining with the predefined tube.
-Therefore, the WMR reaches the goal position without colliding with any obstacles (dark gray balls), as clearly seen in Fig. \ref{fig9}.
+In the following, we show the effectiveness and performance of the proposed tube-following controller \eqref{u} (denoted as ``TFC'') with parameters given in Table \ref{tab2}.
+As a case study, the planned trajectory starting from the 3rd initial position is selected as the reference trajectory.
+To verify the robustness of the APF and CBF planners, we execute them in the presence of disturbances and define the difference between the reference and actual trajectories as the position tracking error $\mathbf{x}_{e}$.
+The closed-loop tracking responses of three controllers are shown in Fig. \ref{tracking_comparison}.
+In Fig. \ref{tracking_comparison}(a), the tracking error $\mathbf{x}_{e}$ under the proposed TFC is shown to converge to a residual set of $3.74\times10^{-4}\,\rm m$ after the prescribed time $T_f=200\,\rm s$, while complying with the tube constraint defined by \eqref{tube}.
+In contrast, the APF and CBF controllers exhibit larger stead-state errors of $0.43\,\rm m$ and $0.32\,\rm m$, respectively, whilst violate the tube constraint, leading to an increased risk of collision.
+The WMR's heading angle is provided in Fig. \ref{tracking_comparison}(b), from which it is clear that $\theta$ under the TFC is bounded and converges to a nearly constant value, while under the APF and CBF, $\theta$ continuously increases.
+This implies that both the APF and CBF controllers are susceptible to disturbances.
+The control norm $\|\mathbf{u}\|$ is shown in Fig. \ref{tracking_comparison}(c).
+To further show the prescribed-time convergence property of the proposed TFC, the tracking error norm under different prescribed time $T_f$ is given in Fig. \ref{tracking_comparison}(d).
+As illustrated, the proposed controller can precisely and flexibly set the convergence time in advance.
+The position tracking trajectory of the proposed TFC is shown in Fig. \ref{tracking_trajectory}.
+Intuitively, $\mathbf{x}$ accurately tracks the reference trajectory, while remaining within the safe tube.
+This implies that, under the proposed InPTC, the WMR reaches the goal within the prescribed time $T=200\,\rm s$, while avoiding collision with any obstacles (dark gray balls).